9 Tips That Help Me Survive Travel with Endometriosis

 It’s easy to let your exercise routine go when you travel.
 Trust me, I know.
 However, I’ve found that exercise has a significant positive effect on my symptoms and pain levels.

-Personally, low impact exercise helps me the most.
-Think walking, stretching, and yoga.
-I used to run half marathons and do HIIT training, and while I still love this on occasion, unfortunately I’ve found that this exacerbates my endometriosis symptoms.
 There is some low-level research that shows all exercise, regardless of intensity, can help your endometriosis symptoms by reducing inflammation and estrogen, and producing endorphins.
 Anecdotal evidence from pelvic physical therapists, however, encourages starting with low impact exercise that won’t stimulate your sympathetic nervous system, which can be a symptomatic culprit for many of us with endometriosis.

 In any case, it’s important to keep up your exercise routine when you travel, if you feel up to it!
 I try to do a lot of walking around cities, hiking in the countryside, and even check out some local yoga studios.
 Packing resistance bands is another great and portable way to keep active on the go.

-9. Communicate your needs
+9. Communicate Your Needs

 Finally, one of the most important tips I can offer regarding travel with endometriosis is to communicate your needs to your travel partners.
 Or, if you’re traveling solo, you might need to communicate them to new friends you meet on the road.

 You can avoid a lot of confrontations, miscommunications, and clashing expectations simply by expressing your needs.
-Let your travel partners know about endometriosis, and what this means for you regarding things like where and what you can eat, how long you can stay out, what to do during a pain flare, if you need to take a break, etc. Chances are, they will want to help you and support you, and this will make the experience that much better!
+Let your travel partners know about endometriosis, and what this means for you regarding things like where and what you can eat, how long you can stay out, what to do during a pain flare, if you need to take a break, etc.

 I took a trip back in January with one of my best friends who also has endometriosis.
 It was wild how much we were on the same wavelength when it came to things like resting or conserving our energy.
 If you have a friend with endometriosis, why not plan a trip together?!

-I don’t think of endometriosis as something to overcome, because it is an incurable chronic illness.
-I can’t necessarily control it.
-But what I can control is my reaction to having endometriosis.
 It’s taken a long time to come to terms with the rollercoaster that is chronic illness, but I’m doing my best to hold on tight and enjoy the ride in its up moments, and graciously cope with it in its low moments.

 Pin it for later…

-*This article is sponsored by Natracare.
+Note: This article is sponsored by Natracare.
 All opinions are completely my own!